Drei Frauen mit unterschiedlichen Lipödem Stadien in Unterwäsche.

 If you suffer from painful, disproportionately distributed fat deposits on your legs and/or arms, lipedema could be the cause.
 Lipedema is a chronic condition that can be divided into different stages.

-These stages of lipedema serve purely to describe the fat distribution disorder and do NOT provide any information about the severity of the pain.
-Even a supposedly mild stage can be accompanied by considerable discomfort, while a more advanced stage may be less painful.
-The varying severity of symptoms has also led medical associations to refrain from recommending surgery based on the stages of lipedema.
+These lipoedema stages serve purely to describe the fat distribution disorder and do NOT provide any information about how severe the pain is.
+Even a supposedly low stage can be accompanied by considerable discomfort, while a higher stage can be associated with less pain.
+The varying severity of the symptoms has also led medical associations to refrain from using the lipoedema stages as an indication for surgery.

 For this reason, individual consultation is always crucial in order to develop the right treatment approach for each individual patient.